densiflora/blog/_posts/2019-09-19-analyzing-a-phishing-email.markdown

 layout: post
 title:  "Analyzing a phishing email"
 date:   2019-09-19 08:43:00
+description: "Recently my wife and I had some work done by a contractor.
+We have been awaiting an invoice.
+My wife received a suspicious email with a word document attachment and i decided to try to take it apart and see what it was."
 categories: malware analysis phishing malicious word doc docm document
 ---